bjornmeansbear/lectureScripts/ASustainableDesigner.md

 # A Sustainable Designer?

+a question meant to inspire a body of works: “What does sustainable graphic design look like?"

+1. SGD looks the same
+2. SGD looks eco-friendly > the design wears its eco friendliness or social justice advocacy on its sleeve
+3. SGD looks innovative
+4. SGD does not exist

+I meant this last one as pessimism initially, as a, hmmmm is there anything useful design does? or is it really all just trash -- ephemeral waste so nothing is sustainable...

+It slowly rubbed off on me, and started to show a lot more options,

+## The Sustainabilitist Principles

+I am going to launch right in with a work called _The Sustainabilitist Principles_.
+This was really the culmination of my time in Graduate School.
+I conceived this as a response to a question I posed myself, a question meant to inspire a body of works: “What does sustainable graphic design look like?"

+_The Sustainabilitist Principles_ was the end of a process, the amalgmation of all my different ideas at the time.
+In this piece were all kinds of things coming together…

+1. Sustainable design does not exist: the piece is made of my actual books; my actual bookshelf.
+The bits and pieces came together in the gallery to form this sculptural poster, and then *poof* everything went back to the consituent parts when the exhibition was over.
+The screen printed definition, they were printed on found paperback novels, and are still readable, its only the title pages or other minmal front matter that were printed on.
+The shape of the structure was also formulated partially to use the emroidery floss that connects things together in the longest possible pieces to maximize use of the floss later...
+Anyway, so this was sort of the perfect end to all the different things I tried, and I've been trying to figure out how to do it again on my projects ever since...
+2. Everything is connected: an aphorism of sorts.
+I wanted to show how all these different ideas don't just come from one place, and how intertwingled certain repeating principles are...
+3. ???

+The sustainabilitist principles is the best place to start because, well, its the closest thing I've made to pure “sustainable graphic design”

+Everything before aided in its creation, everything after has never been able to do all these things at once.

+Constraint?

+## Green Acres

+I was doing a variety of work with a museum in Baltimore, The Contemporary, and the director at the time, Sue Spaid, had an exciting exhibition she was working on: Green Acres.
+We designed a book to go along with the exhibition -- infact, the book is probably just as much an "exhibition"

+Green acres tries to utilize

+±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±

 What comes to mind when you hear the phrase “sustainable graphic design?”
 Brown paper?
 Soy Ink?
 Bamboo?
 Is there a particular aesthetic?
 Is there a particular kind of client?
 Is there a particular product?
 Is there a particular visual trope or particular look or feel?
 How about a particular message?
 A particular manufacturing process?

 I've ruminating over this question for years, and I’ve never quite been satisfied with my half-answers.
 I still haven’t found a solid solution.
 I am currently inclined to believe that there is no single way that sustainable graphic design looks, nor a single “correct” way that it is made (what materials it might be, or what processes it includes can be easily sorted into good, bad, ugly, less bad, etc. — but one golden solution does not exist).
 However, I do believe there are some particular messages and clients that are not okay if you are a sustainabilitist.